nikitavoloboev/data/docs/travel/visited/russia.md

 I also hope the discourse around conflicting topics like the above get [healthier and not purely based on emotions](https://lithuaniatribune.com/our-russian-psychological-complexes/).
 This is only way I see most everyone improve and minimize our chances of future mess ups.

 I have a [mostly Russian Twitter List](https://twitter.com/i/lists/1351120526220152839) I fancy and use daily.
 For political updates, there's many accounts I like.
 [Julia Ioffe](https://twitter.com/juliaioffe), [Michael Kofman](https://twitter.com/KofmanMichael) & [Max Seddon](https://twitter.com/maxseddon) do nice summaries often.
-Like [Meduza](https://meduza.io/) publication too.
+Like [Meduza](https://meduza.io/) publication too. [Коллектив](https://www.youtube.com/@kollektiv_doc/videos) has nice video channel that shows life in Russia.

 ## Notes